apache/incubator-kie-drools/README.md

 **It will save you and us a lot of time by setting up your development environment correctly.**
 It solves all known pitfalls that can disrupt your development.
-It also describes all guidelines, tips and tricks.
+It also describes all guidelines, tips, and tricks.
 If you want your pull requests (or patches) to be merged, please respect those guidelines.